Select Attributes (Blending)

 Selecting Attributes from the Titanic Data Sample

-This tutorial Process show the basic usage of the Select Attributes Operator.
+This tutorial Process shows the basic usage of the Select Attributes Operator.
 First the 'Titanic' data is retrieved from the Samples folder.
 The first Select Attributes Operator selects a subset of the Attributes.
-The subset is specified by the attributes parameter.
+The subset is specified by the select subset parameter.

 The original output port is connected to the input port of the second Select Attributes Operator.
-There only nominal Attributes are selected.
+There, only nominal Attributes are selected by choosing binominal and non-binominal.

 Different usages of the Select Attributes Operator

 This tutorial Process demonstrates different usages of the Select Attributes Operator.
-A demo ExampleSet is created inside a Subprocess Oeprator.
+A demo ExampleSet is created inside a Subprocess Operator.
 It has 3 special Attributes (id, label, weight) and 5 regular Attributes (att1, att2, att3, att4, att5).
-Also different attribute types are used (numeric: id; binominal: label; numeric: weight; real: att1, att2, att4, att5; nominal: att3).
+Also different attribute types are used (integer: id; binominal: label; real: weight, att1, att2, att4, att5; nominal: att3).
 After the Subprocess Operator a Breakpoint is inserted, to investigate the demo ExampleSet.

-Next several Select Attributes Operators are used to show the different attribute filter types and the combinations with the parameters invert selection and include special attributes.
+Next several Select Attributes Operators are used to show the different attribute filter types and the combinations with the parameters type and also apply to special attributes.

 See the comments in the process for more details.